-The role of women in our community, workforce and families has increased both personal and financial responsibilities.
+The role of women in our community, workforce, and families has increased both personal and financial responsibilities.
 Here are some essential financial tips that every woman should consider.

 - Don’t Be A Silent or Absent Financial Partner: If you are in a relationship, it is important to be financially present and avoid becoming financially vulnerable.
-This will keep you well-informed and avoid burdening your partner with all the financial decision making responsibilities.
+This will keep you well-informed and avoid burdening your partner with all the financial decision-making responsibilities.

 - Review and Understand Your Financial Documents: One of the most common financial mistakes that women make is simply signing a tax return or any document without fully understanding what it is.
 Tax returns are useful for monitoring how much income and assets your family owns.
-It will allow you to be more knowledgeable when it comes to budgeting, saving and spending decisions.
+It will allow you to be more knowledgeable when it comes to budgeting, saving, and spending decisions.

 - Acknowledge Personal Financial Security: The number of female bread-winning households has continued to increase.
-It is important to make sure that females are protected when it comes to assets, retirement plans and more.
+It is important to make sure that females are protected when it comes to assets, retirement plans, and more.
 Joint ownership for assets encourages women to be involved but can also leave a vulnerable area if a divorce occurs down the road.
-Be sure to have some assets in your own name.
+Be sure to have some assets in your name.
 Retirement planning is something that should be considered at every stage of life.
-Women should always contribute to her own retirement plan, especially if working.
+Women should always contribute to their retirement plan, especially if working.
 If unemployed or taking a leave from the workforce, explore potential IRA options available.

-- Potential Life Longevity As a Woman: Biologically females are likely to enjoy a longer lifespan than a male counterpart and more likely to be single at some point in life.
-It is important to consider financial decisions today as well as prepare for tomorrows.
+- Potential Life Longevity As a Woman: Biologically females are likely to enjoy a longer lifespan than a male counterpart and are more likely to be single at some point in life.
+It is important to consider financial decisions today as well as prepare for tomorrow.
 One area to consider as retirement healthcare costs continue to climb is Long-Term Care Insurance.

 - Be Aware of Spending Habits: Don’t be too conservative or generous with your money.
-Women have been known to be conservative with investing and over indulgent with spending.
-While it may be easy to ignore your finances its best to digest and understand how much money you having coming in and going out.
+Women have been known to be conservative with investing and overindulgent with spending.
+While it may be easy to ignore your finances it’s best to digest and understand how much money you having coming in and going out.

-Whether you are single, dating or married, it is essential to discuss your finances with your partner.
+Whether you are single, dating, or married, it is essential to discuss your finances with your partner.
 As a woman, it is important to be aware of what opportunities are available to you to ensure you are taking the necessary precautions for financial security.

 Questions and Consultations